 This course is for full-time automotive students who need extra project laboratory time to update or enhance their skills to meet program certification requirements.
-Students will be directed to complete ASE/NATEF tasks not completed in the day classes.
-(May be repeated for credit up to six credits for each course; graded on pass/
+Students will be directed to complete ASE/NATEF tasks

 AUT 211 Automobile Convenience Systems

 This course covers the operation and repair of automotive convenience systems.
 Classroom and laboratory lessons include power windows, power seats, air bag system testing and servicing, as well as minor door, hood, window, and trunk adjustments.
 The procedure to perform a proper Pre-delivery Inspection (PDI) will be covered and Washington State auto repair laws and how they effect the repair technician will be discussed.
 Prerequisite: AUT 121 - All First Year Certificate Auto Courses